Altinn/altinn-studio-docs/content/app/design/guidelines/components/input/_index.en.md

 ---

 ## Adress
-For addresses there is a rigid setup where postnr and postage place are on the same line, below the address input line.
-Postage place is filled automatically based on postnr-input.
+For addresses, there is a rigid setup where the post number and postage place is on the same line, below the address input line.
+Postage place is filled automatically based on post-number-input.

 ### Example of usage: